Quick Start Guide to Using Machine Learning for Demand Planning

 Take a Phased Approach: Establish a Foundation and Layer on Complexity

 After you’ve established your project objectives, it’s time to build a solid baseline/foundation for a successful and sustainable initiative.
-We’ve found that the best approach is to leverage both probability-based forecasting and machine learning technologies, which work together seamlessly and automatically, giving users the ability to forecast at the most granular level, on different time horizons.
+We’ve found that the best approach is to leverage both probabilistic forecasting and machine learning technologies, which work together seamlessly and automatically, giving users the ability to forecast at the most granular level, on different time horizons.
 This walk, then run approach begins with establishing an adaptive, probability-based model for demand forecasting using existing historical data, then layering in more sophisticated machine learning using external data sources.
 A reliable demand forecast is critical to success with advanced machine learning and yields significant benefits on its own.

 Don’t Forget the Four Dimensions of Data: Volume, Granularity, Quality, Variety